Integrative-Transcriptomics/Classico/Readme.md

 ## Repository structure

 The source code and a compiled `.jar` file are in the `src` directory.
-The `lib` directory contains the jcommander (https://jcommander.org) framework, that was used for parsing the input parameters.
+The `lib` directory contains the jcommander framework (https://jcommander.org), that was used for parsing the input parameters.
 In the `Analysis` directory the scripts and resulting plots of all analyses are stored.
 The `Data` directory contains a mini example, the validation dataset, the *Mycobacterium leprae* and *Treponema pallidum* datasets as well as the additional *Mycobacterium leprae* dataset used for runtime and memory analysis.
 Further, the outputs are stored in the `Data` directory.

 ## References
 [1] Walter M Fitch.
 Toward defining the course of evolution: minimum